-Named Educator of the Year by the Colorado Chapter of the American String Teachers Association in 2008, Kenney enjoys working with talented young people in his position as Director of Orchestras at Colorado State University.
-He has served as Guest Conductor with the Alabama, New Hampshire, New Mexico, and Virginia All-State Orchestras.
-He was awarded the prestigious Carmen Dragon Conducting Prize in 1992.
-Now in its fifteenth year, Kenney is a founder of the CSU Summer Master of Music Education with an emphasis in conducting program.
-In 2013 he was a guest lecturer at the Bard College Conductor’s Institute in upstate New York and taught alongside the late Harold Farberman and American Symphony Orchestra Music Director Leon Botstein.
-He is a past president of the Conductors Guild, a 2,000-member service organization to the conducting profession.
-Currently, he serves on the Guild’s advisory board.
+Named Educator of the Year by the Colorado Chapter of the American String Teachers Association in 2008, Mr. Kenney enjoys working with talented young people in his position as Director of Orchestras at Colorado State University and has served as Guest Conductor with the Alabama, New Hampshire, New Mexico, and Virginia All-State Orchestras.
+Awarded the prestigious Carmen Dragon Conducting Prize in 1992, Wes Kenney is a founder of the CSU Summer Master of Music Education with an emphasis in conducting program, now in its 12th year.

-Kenney is a graduate of the University of Southern California and San Francisco State University.
+Mr. Kenney is a past president of the Conductors Guild, a 2000-member service organization to the conducting profession.
+He currently is on the Guild’s advisory board.
+He is a graduate of the University of Southern California and San Francisco State University.
 Additional studies include three years as a fellow at the Conductors Institute, several American Symphony Orchestra League and Conductors Guild Workshops, and the Sandpoint Festival.
-His teachers include Harold Farberman, Hans Beer, Gunther Schuller, Hans Swarovsky, and Miltiardes Carides.
+His teachers include Harold Farberman, Hans Beer, Gunther Schuller, Hans Swarovsky and Miltiardes Carides.